verdaccio/website/website/translated_docs/it-IT/best-practices.md

           access: $all
           publish: $authenticated

-Ricorda sempre, **l'ordine dell'accesso ai pacchetti è importante**, i pacchetti sono sempre considerati dall'alto verso il basso.
+Always remember, **the order of packages access is important**, packages are matched always top to bottom.

 ### Utilizzo dei pacchetti pubblici da npmjs.org

 Se qualche pacchetto non esiste nell'archivio, il server proverà a recuperarlo da npmjs.org.
-Se npmjs.org non funziona, fornirà solo i pacchetti presenti nella cache come se non ne esistessero altri. **Verdaccio scaricherà solo ciò che è necessario (= richiesto dai client)** e questa informazione verrà memorizzata nella cache, così se il client chiederà la stessa cosa una seconda volta, potrà essere soddisfatto senza doverla chiedere a npmjs.org.
+Se npmjs.org non funziona, fornirà solo i pacchetti presenti nella cache come se non ne esistessero altri. **Verdaccio will download only what's needed (requested by clients)**, and this information will be cached, so if client will ask the same thing second time, it can be served without asking npmjs.org for it.

 **Esempio:**

-Se fai una richiesta `express@4.0.1` da questo server che va a buon fine una volta, sarà possibile farla un'altra volta (con tutte le sue dipendenze) in ogni momento, anche con npmjs.org non funzionante.
+If you successfully request `express@4.0.1` from this server once, you'll be able to do it again (with all it's dependencies) anytime even if npmjs.org is down.
 Però diciamo che `express@4.0.0` non verrà scaricato fino a che non sia effettivamente necessario per qualcuno.
-E se npmjs.org è offline, questo server direbbe che solo `express@4.0.1` (= solo quello che è nella cache) viene pubblicato, ma nient'altro.
+And if npmjs.org is offline, this server would say that only `express@4.0.1` (only what's in the cache) is published, but nothing else.

 ### Annullare pacchetti pubblici